 2 celery stalks, diced

 1 rotisserie chicken, skin removed and meat shredded

 1/2 cup sour cream, plus more for garnish

 1/2 bunch chopped parsley

 Preheat the oven to 425F.
 Prick the potatoes all over with a fork and place them on a baking sheet.
 Bake the potatoes until fork-tender, about 1 hour, then remove from the oven and set aside until cool enough to handle, about 5 to 10 minutes.

 Cut the ends off the horseradish and peel the skin off with a sharp knife.
 Grate on the corse side of a box grater* or cut into small chunks and pulse in a food processor or blender.
 Mix the grated horseradish with lemon juice or vinegar to prevent discoloration.

-*CAUTION* Fresh horseradish will make you tear worse than an onion, so wear goggles or crack open a window.
-Just avoid breathing in the fumes as much as possible
+CAUTION: Fresh horseradish will make you tear worse than an onion, so wear goggles or crack open a window.
+Avoid breathing in the fumes as much as possible.

 3. MAKE THE DOUGH

 Cut the potatoes in half lengthwise and scoop out the flesh from the skin*.
 Mash the potato in a bowl until smooth.
 Add 1 cup of flour, the horseradish, egg, Parmesan, oil, melted butter, 1 teaspoon salt, and pepper.
 Use your hands to gently fold the ingredients together until combined and a dough is form.
 If it seems too moist, add more flour; the dough should be tacky not sticky.